Hiroshima and Nagasaki – Hiroshima was the first city to have a nuclear bomb dropped on it and Nagasaki was the second. Both cities are in Japan

 A second atomic bomb, Fat Man, was dropped by the Americans on another Japanese city, Nagasaki, just three days later, instantly killing an estimated 40,000 people.

-Tens of thousands of people died later, in both cities, from the effects of bombs.
+Tens of thousands of people died later, in both cities, from the effects of the bombs.

 Such destructive power had never been seen before.